 The “DREAM Now” letter series is inspired by a similar campaign started by the Servicemembers Legal Defense Network for the repeal of Don’t Ask Don’t Tell.
-The letters are produced by Kyle de Beausset at Citizen Orange with the assistance of America’s Voice.
 Every Monday and Wednesday DREAM-eligible youth will publish letters to the President, and each Friday there will be a DREAM wrap-up.
 If you’re interested in getting involved or posting these stories on your site, please email Kyle de Beausset at kyle at citizenorange dot com.

 Approximately 65,000 undocumented youth graduate from U.S. high schools every year, who could benefit from passage of the DREAM Act.
 Many undocumented youth are brought to the United States before they can even remember much else, and some don’t even realize their undocumented status until they have to get a driver’s license, want to join the military, or apply to college.
 DREAM Act youth are American in every sense of the word — except on paper.
 It’s been nearly a decade since the DREAM Act was first introduced.
 If Congress does not act now, another generation of promising young graduates will be relegated to the shadows and blocked from giving back fully to our great nation.

 This is what you can do right now to pass the DREAM Act:

 - Sign the DREAM Act Petition